MurzNN/html-attribute-sets/README.md

   "lg+": "btn btn-success"
 }'>My button</div>
 ```
-This is just a simplified example based on Bootstrap breakpoints and classes, which makes the button colored blue for mobile devices, gray for tablet, and green for desktop.
+This is just a simplified example based on Bootstrap breakpoints and classes,
+which makes the button colored blue for mobile devices, gray for tablet, and
+green for desktop.

-Actually, the library doesn't depend on Bootstrap, you can use it with any frontend framework and any breakpoints.
+Actually, the library doesn't depend on Bootstrap, you can use it with any
+frontend framework and any breakpoints.

-To automate triggering the attributes swap on the breakpoint change, you can use any approach that you want.
+To automate triggering the attributes swap on the breakpoint change, you can use

-## Demo

-You can see the functionality in action on the [demo page »]()
+any approach that you want.

 ## Example

-Here is a more detailed example of a component that is represented as dropdowns for all breakpoints more than "md" and as accordion for "sm" and less, and uses the (breakpoints-js)[https://github.com/thecreation/breakpoints-js] library to trigger swapping when the breakpoint changes.
+Here is a more detailed example of a component that is represented as dropdowns
+for all breakpoints more than "md" and as accordion for "sm" and less, and uses
+the (breakpoints-js)[https://github.com/thecreation/breakpoints-js] library to
+trigger swapping when the breakpoint changes.
 ```html
 <div id="my-responsive-component" data-attr-sets='{"sm-":"accordion","md+":""}'>
   <div data-attr-sets='{"sm-":"accordion-item","md+":"dropdown"}'>